asdsec/simplebank/NOTES.md

 - Automatic code generation
 - Catch SQL query errors before generating codes
 - Full supports Postgres, MySQL is experimental(? check)

+## Validation Package

+- it might give an error if the given query params value is zero, so make research about this.